Sirapobchon/CPE334Project/README.md

 <img src="reference/image.png" alt="OMG" width="20px">
 No dividing into multiple .py files to run.
 Only import to be page run in the main.py file.
-Meeting for letting everyone know that the files format will probably needed to be changes.
+Meeting to let everyone know that the file format will probably need to be changed.
 <img src="reference/image-1.png" alt="fake-smile" width="20px">

 - Need fixing
     - login.py
     - main.py
-    - django
+    - Django
         - settings.py
         - urls.py
         - user app